DeviCatOutlet/devicatoutlet.github.io/shizuko.md

 ---

-Shizuko is the second out of the four main original characters for the channel.
 Originally named Shiny CutieCakeBot, the initial concept was to be a shiny version of Momoko (a similar concept to a colored skin.)
 As time went on, Devi felt that this character deserved the right to be it’s own person and not just